zzzillo/Mongolia-General-Entrance-Examination-Results-Analysis-with-Dashboard-and-Prediction/README.md

 ## Project Overview

-This project analyzes student performance data from the Mongolian University Entrance Examinations across multiple subjects and provinces.
+This project analyzes student performance data from the result of Mongolia General Entrance Examinations across multiple subjects and provinces.
 The objective is to consolidate various subject-specific exam datasets into a unified structure and develop interactive tools to uncover insights about student scores, regional disparities, percentile benchmarks, and exam participation trends.

 The project follows a complete data science workflow, including data cleaning, exploratory data analysis (EDA), visualization, and predictive modeling.

+## Data Source

+The datasets used in this project were obtained from Kaggle:
+**Mongolian General Entrance Exam (ЭЕШ) 2025**  (https://www.kaggle.com/datasets/gantugsgantulga/mongolian-general-university-entrance-exam-2025)

 ## Objectives